 There’s no feeling worse than that pit at the bottom of your stomach when you’ve finally hit rock bottom.
 It’s a dark place down there.
 There’s no light at the end of the tunnel.
 It’s nothing but a dark, dark place.
 Days seem to grow longer.
 Sadness looms.
 No matter how hard you try to hold things together, they can’t help but to unravel and spiral further away from your control.
-Whether you feel this way from job loss, death, fear, or a major event in your life, you’re not alone.
+Whether you feel this way from job loss, death, fear of going crazy, or a major event in your life, you’re not alone.
 Whenever I feel like my life is falling apart, I always do these exact steps to help me get back up on my feet.
 Keep reading if you’re looking to pull things back together.

 My Life is Falling Apart.
 Here’s 11 Ways to Pull It All Back Together.